j-fisher2/wordle/README.md

 ### Approach

 - Client sends guesses to the server via API calls.
-- Server evaluates each guess and returns scoring results.
+- Server evaluates each guess and returns scoring results after performing request body input validation.
 - Server maintains game state, including the number of guesses and whether the game is over.
-- Client updates the UI based on server responses and handles game over or win states.
+- Client updates the UI and its internal state based on server responses and handles game over or win states.

 ## Task 3: Host cheating wordle